Ballpark: Temporary and converted ballparks

 Built originally for college football and the Olympics, the oval-shaped Los Angeles Memorial Coliseum became the temporary home of the relocated Dodgers in 1958.

 The expansion teams of the 1960s led to the emergence of two distinct subsets of parks in the major leagues: temporary ballparks and converted ballparks.

 Temporary ballparks were used when a new ballpark was planned for an expansion team or moving franchise, but was not completed.
 This occurred for a few reasons, such as delays or a desire to hold off until the deal is settled.
 In this case, an established building is used as a temporary home, often a minor league park.
 The first temporary ballparks were not actually used by expansion teams but by established franchises.
 When the Dodgers and Giants moved to California from New York, they played in Los Angeles Memorial Coliseum and Seals Stadium respectively while Dodger Stadium and Candlestick Park were being built.

 Converted ballparks were an alternative to building an entirely new stadium.
 These parks were pre-existing minor league or college facility that were expanded to fit a major league team.
 Converted ballparks are distinct from football stadia that were converted to multi-purpose parks in that converted ballparks were originally built for baseball only, albeit for a non-major league level.
 Early converted ballparks were Memorial Stadium in Baltimore, Municipal Stadium in Kansas City, and Metropolitan Stadium in Bloomington, Minnesota.
 All three were expanded minor league facilities, although Baltimore and the Met were constructed with the idea of expanding to major league level in mind.
 Kansas City was a true established minor league park that was substantially expanded to accommodate major league size crowds.

 Temporary ballparks made a comeback in 2020, when Sahlen Field was used as a temporary MLB facility by the Toronto Blue Jays in the 2020 season and 2021 season due to Canada's travel restrictions following the outbreak of COVID-19, which prevented them from playing in the Rogers Centre.

 Sutter Health Park is the temporary home of the Athletics from 2025 to 2027 leading up to the franchise's move to Las Vegas.

-After extensive damage to Tropicana Field by Hurricane Milton, it was announced that Steinbrenner Field will serve as the temporary home field for the Tampa Bay Rays during their 2025 season.
+After extensive damage to Tropicana Field by Hurricane Milton, Steinbrenner Field served as the temporary home field for the Tampa Bay Rays during their 2025 season.

 These two types of ballpark are distinct because of their use, not their design.
 Because of this, a temporary or converted ballpark can also be any of the other types: jewel box, modern, multi-purpose, etc.

 Note: Only temporary ballparks that were used for an entire MLB season and more are listed.
 All converted ballparks are listed.